 Conic Sections - most of this chapter is devoted to the ellipse.

-After each chapter's main worktext part (called Central), we find a Central Self Quiz, a review, a review self test, and projects, where the most interesting problems are found!
-There is also an algebra review at the end of chapters 1-7, and cumulative reviews at the end of chapters 3, 7, 9, and 12.
+After the main worktext part (called Central) in each chapter, we find a Central Self Quiz, a review, a review self test, and projects, which contain the most interesting problems!
+There is also an algebra review at the end of chapters 1-7 and cumulative reviews at the end of chapters 3, 7, 9, and 12.

-In the very end of each chapter you will find answers to the chapter's central self quiz, the review self test, algebra review, and most answers to the review.
+In the very end of each chapter you will find answers to the chapter's central self quiz, the review self test, algebra review, and most of the answers to the review.

-In a regular classroom instruction, these projects may get neglected or assigned only to the fastest students, but I would encourage anyone to really DELVE into them, as they often present the best and most fascinating parts of geometry -- all the while developing the student's reasoning skills.
+In a regular classroom, these projects may get neglected or assigned only to the fastest students, but I would encourage you to really DELVE into them, as they often present the best and most fascinating parts of geometry -- all the while developing the student's reasoning skills.

 How Geometry: A Guided Inquiry handles proof

 Different geometry books handle the topic of proof in different manners, and teachers might prefer one approach over another, so I will now briefly describe how mathematical proof is approached in Geometry: A Guided Inquiry.

 As explained above, this book often has a set of carefully crafted exercises leading to an important theorem, and these exercises build one upon another in a logical succession, either preparing the student to understand the proof of the particular theorem or to build one for it.